tronprotocol/tron-studio/README.md

 ## DEPRECATION NOTICE
 TronStudio project is now DEPRECATED and does not support the new [TRC10 token smart contract functions](https://developers.tron.network/docs/trc10-transfer-in-smart-contracts).
 Please use [TronBox](https://github.com/tronprotocol/tron-box) for smart contract deployment.
-Or community-developed online IDEs [Tronsmartcontract.space](https://tronsmartcontract.space) and [Arjia](http://arjia.city).

 ## Documentation